Raeschen/VRC_RaeCustoms/Assets/RaeCustom/VRCLens_Custom/README.txt

 5.3) vCNT_AttachSwap 223
 5.4) vCNT_StealthLens 225

-Note: This MUST BE REPEATED when re-applying VRCLens!
-VRCLens will re-add the layers and remove the syncfix prefab when re-applying.
+Note: Check "Quick Checklist" at the top of this README if you're re-applying VRCLens! some steps must be repeated.

 VRCLens should now sync it's state to remote users better.